Waning gibbous moon: All you need to know

 So the duration of four intermediate phases (waxing crescent, waxing gibbous, waning gibbous, and waning crescent) is 29.5 days in total.

-A waning gibbous moon appears as a hump-back or convex shape in the sky from anywhere in the world.
+A waning gibbous moon appears more than half-illuminated but less than full in the sky from anywhere in the world.
 Its percentage of illumination is also the same.
 However, it looks opposite in opposite hemispheres.

 New moon